Nido on the far left pictured with rowing participants

 “There’s a lot of stress and sadness of losing loved ones in war zones and this can increase risk-taking and unsettled behaviours,” explained Kaye Graves, Senior Leader – Refugee and Cultural Diversity at BCHS.

-Workers at YSAS and BCHS knew that traditional AOD intervention and primary prevention messages may not be fully understood or culturally appropriate for their audience, so they needed to find another way to reach them.
+Workers at YSAS and BCHS knew that traditional AOD intervention and prevention messages may not be fully understood or culturally appropriate for their audience, so they needed to find another way to reach them.
 Sport was identified as a potential solution.

 While sport is a great way to bring people together, and is a protective factor against AOD harm, it’s generally not easily accessible for new former refugees.